KurikoKazumi116/RTC-DS1306-WATCH-V1/README.md

 # RTC-DS1306-WATCH-V1
 V1 OF MY RTC-DS1306 WATCH

 Hello, this is my first ever planned out physical project (BESIDES THE CLOCK), I made this to be as simple as possible to make sure I didn't short or mess anything up.
-But as this is V1 I'll be updating this project.
+But as this is the VERSION 1 series, I'll be updating this project.

 COMPONENTS USED